cleonadja/Data-Science-Toolkit/README.md

 --> all set to connect AWS to your local machine once you set up an instance.

 How to create  security groups in AWS
- 1) In AWS Services select "Security Groups" from the Resources module at the top of the page or the Network & Security module on the       left panel
+ 1) In AWS EC2 dashboard select "Security Groups" from the Resources module at the top of the page or the Network & Security module on the       left panel
  2) Select "Create Security Group", name it and give it a description
  3) on the Inbound tab confgire rules for:
     - SSH - TPC - 22 - Anywhere